CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

     my $bytes = random_bytes(32)
       or die "not enough randomness";

-Note that this module requires the OpenSSL or LibreSSL libraries to be installed.
+This module requires the OpenSSL or LibreSSL libraries to be installed, which may make it non-portable.

+Note that on systems without `/dev/random` device, the random seed may need to be initialised.

 ## Generating IDs, Tokens and Passwords